-Not only will the new architectural beacon be visible from most of Copenhagen, a giant chimney way up on top will be blowing giant smoke rings.
-This sounds like something out of a sci-fi fantasy but will be reality as the power plant opened in 2017 under the name ARC (Amager Ressource Center).
+Not only will the new architectural beacon be visible from most of Copenhagen, but a giant chimney way up on top will also be blowing giant smoke rings.
+This sounds like something out of a sci-fi fantasy but will be a reality as the power plant opened in 2017 under the name ARC (Amager Ressource Center).

 Copenhagen’s first ski destination

 Soon, you will be able to bring out your ski and snowboard and head down the slopes at CopenHill.
 You can bring your equipment, or you can rent some from the local shop Steep and Deep where the experts will be ready to help you.
 Just like at more traditional ski sports destinations, you can of course finish your day on the slopes with after-ski at Copenhill’s very own café and after-ski bar.

 If you are not much of a skier, you can also try the hiking trail that goes all the way along CopenHill’s roof.
 At CopenHill, you will also find the world’s highest climbing wall of 85 meters, where certified climbers can test their skills.